-Sexual Violence includes rape, assault by penetration, sexual assault and the issue of consent is key in all of these examples.
 Sexual harassment involves any 'unwanted conduct of a sexual nature'.
 It is likely to impact a child's dignity, make them feel degraded, intimidated, humiliated, and creates a hostile, offensive and sexualised environment.
 It can include sexual or lewd comments, sexual jokes or taunts, physical behaviour, displaying pictures/photos/drawings of a sexual nature, and it may be online including the non-consensual sharing of sexual images or videos, sexualised online bullying, unwanted sexual comments and messages e.g. on social media, and sexual exploitation via coercion and threats.
+It may include upskirting.
 Evidence shows that girls, children with SEND and LGBT children are at greater risk.

-Any disclosure of this nature will be treated as a safeguarding matter and passed to the DSL as a matter of urgency.
+Any disclosure of this nature must be treated as a safeguarding matter and passed to the DSL as a matter of urgency.
 Staff must reassure the victim that they will be supported, kept safe and taken seriously.
 They should not be ashamed for speaking out.
 The action that will be taken following such a disclosure is found in Section D of this policy.